TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

-# SnappyData Pulse
+# TIBCO ComputeDB Monitoring UI

-SnappyData Pulse is a dashboard that provides a real-time view into cluster members, member logs, resource usage, running Jobs, SQL queries along with performance data.
+TIBCO ComputeDB Monitoring UI is a dashboard that provides a real-time view into cluster members, member logs, resource usage, running Jobs, SQL queries along with performance data.
 This simple widget based view allows you to navigate easily, visualize, and monitor your cluster.
 You can monitor the overall status of the cluster as well as the status of each member in the cluster.
 All the usage details are automatically refreshed after every five seconds.

-To access SnappyData Pulse, start your cluster and open [http:`<leadhost>`:5050/dashboard/](http:`<leadhost>`:5050/dashboard/) in the web browser.
+To access TIBCO ComputeDB Monitoring UI, start your cluster and open [http:`<leadhost>`:5050/dashboard/](http:`<leadhost>`:5050/dashboard/) in the web browser.

 !!!Note
 	`<leadhost>` is the hostname or IP of the lead node in your cluster which is provided in the **conf/leads** file.